ahmadaghazadeh/BaseKnowledge/git/exam1.md

 - [ ] The commit is being tagged for release on the feature-user-location branch
 - [ ] A commit is being copied from its original branch over to the feature-user-location branch
-- [ ] <green>The commit is being cherry picked as the new HEAD of the commit history<green>
+- [ ] <span style='color:green'>	The commit is being cherry picked as the new HEAD of the commit history</span>
 - [ ] A commit is being copied from the feature-user-location branch to the master branch
-- [x] <red>The branch is switched to the feature-user-location branch, and the specified commit is applied to the branch.<red>
+- [x] The branch is switched to the feature-user-location branch, and the specified commit is applied to the branch.

 **Explanation:** Commits aren't copied when cherry picking, they are cherry picked.
 The changes introduced by the commit are applied and a new commit is then created.
 This allow us to get specific changes as if they were patches (in the GIT's book, this is actually called [Patching](https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Patching "See this in the GIT's book")).
 As a new commit is created upon feature-user-location, HEAD also changes to match it.
 You can see this in `cat .git/HEAD` and `cat .git/refs/heads/feature-user-location` for this case.
 See `man git-cherry-pick` for details.